 After a long hike, head to the Vøringfoss Kafeteria at the top of Måbø Valley near the Vøringsfossen waterfall to eat lunch.
 They also serve coffee and pastries.
 You can purchase souvenirs from the shop to bring home for friends and family as well.

-Mentioned a few times in this Vøringsfossen travel guide, Fossli Hotel sits atop the waterfall and has a restaurant inside.
+As mentioned a few times in this Vøringsfossen travel guide, Fossli Hotel sits atop the waterfall and has a restaurant inside.

 How Much Does it Cost to Visit Vøringsfossen?